9 Low-Carb Fruits For Weight Loss

-Sure it’s low-cal and low-carb, but a cup of this sweet, orange melon also provides more than a hundred percent of the day’s vitamin A. This fat-soluble nutrient helps maintain eye and skin health in addition to boosting immune function.
+Sure it's low-cal and low-carb, but a cup of this sweet, orange melon also provides more than a hundred percent of the day's vitamin A. This fat-soluble nutrient helps maintain eye and skin health in addition to boosting immune function.
 Although cantaloupe tastes great on its own, it also pairs well with cottage cheese.
-To incorporate it into a low-carb dinner, combine chopped melon with cucumber, green onion and cilantro.
+To incorporate it into a low-carb breakfast or as a side for a lunch or dinner, combine chopped melon with cucumber, green onion and cilantro.
 Then top the mixture with lime juice mixed with a bit of salt and black pepper, and serve with grilled chicken or fish.
 Not sure what type of fish works best for your diet?
 We recommend one of these healthy fish for weight loss.

 Total Carbs: 1 cup, 14.69 grams

 Fiber: 2.3 grams

 Want to lose weight?
 Grab a peach and get noshin'!
 According to Texas A&M University researchers, the stone fruit contains phenolic compounds that modulate different expressions of genes to ward off obesity, high cholesterol, inflammation and diabetes—now that's something to feel peachy about!